Masks are optional in all Navajo Tribal Park locations.

 Cremation is Prohibited on Navajo lands respect the land and do not violate the state of the Navajo people by discarding cremated human remains on tribal lands.
 If caught, you will be asked to discard remains and be charged to the fullest required by NN Law.
 Please respect our tribal beliefs do not discard remains.

 Rock Climbing is Prohibited on Navajo Land.
 Please abide by the humble religious requests of the Navajo people and do not climb the Monuments.
 “Navajo law will be strictly enforced,” Parks Department Manager.
 DRONES are strictly Prohibited on Navajo Land.
 Please abide by all Navajo Nation Laws.

 All areas on the Navajo Nation are closed to non-Navajos unless you have a valid pass or permit issued by the Navajo Parks and Recreation Department or other delegated tribal authority.
 Failure to have a permit is considered trespassing on a Federal Navajo Reservation.

 *Park Entry does not include Backcountry Permits.
 If you wish to hike and/or camp beyond the park, you must purchase a permit before entering.
 Backcountry Permits are for hiking and camping on designated trails and campgrounds.
 If you are caught hiking or camping without a Backcountry Permit, or in unauthorized territory, additional fees will apply.
 All hiking/camping is at your own risk.
-Navajo Parks and Recreation is not responsible for lost or stolen items.
+Navajo Parks and Recreation is not responsible for injury, lost or stolen items.